OKScienceDE/Open_Science_101/PERSONAS.md

 Aimee is a the maintainer of topic Open Peer review.
 She ...

-- ... understand the main philosophy of the Open Science 101
+- ... is since several year a member of the Open Science community
-- ... has deep knowledge of Open Science
+- ... has deep knowledge of Open Science and and practices it
+- ... understands the main philosophy of the Open Science 101
-- ... is decatated to work on a topic and write main text
+- ... is decatated to work on a topic
+- ... is responsible for writing the main text
-- ... is able to handle git and write Markdown
+- ... is able to handle git and to write Markdown
 - ... is able to communicate with others and to moderate disussions
 - ... is involved in the discussion about the format and styles